leiske/SlugSpace-API/README.md

 # SlugSpace
-Real-time Parking Metrics and Analysis
+Real-time Parking Data and Metrics
 <br>
 ---
 ## About